Arvinth-Krishna/Reco-PC-Server/README.md

 ## Reco -Mobile App
 **_Reco: Discord PC Remote Controller_**-Mobile App will be soon available on Play Store✌.
 And it will be a open Source soon.

-* Reco contain 4 Screen
+* Reco-Mobile App contain 4 tabs
   - Home Screen
   - Media Screen
   - Command Screen